 Source: Piacenza, Joanna.
 "White Evangelical's Support for Trump Has A Soft Underbelly."

-Morning Consult, May,2019. https://morningconsult.com/2019/05/01/white-evangelicals-support-for-trump-has-a-soft-underbelly/
+Morning Consult, May, 2019. https://morningconsult.com/2019/05/01/whiteevangelicals-support-for-trump-has-a-soft-underbelly/ said Trump had no respect for them - more than double the number who said the same of the Republican Party (9%).
+Seven percent of Republicans believe the president has no regard for them.
+What Trump may not comprehend is that his overall unkindness may have already cost him the election.

 As it is represented in the figure above, a satisfying percentage for about 35% of white evangelical Protestants saw that Trump has no respect for them, and also nearly the half of republican's agreed.
-Furthermore, almost two-tenths (18%) of white evangelical Protestants said Trump had no respect for them - more than double the number who said the same of the
+Furthermore, almost two-tenths (18%) of white evangelical Protestants